The Phonebook / Directory Service

 - When you receive a call, 3CX Phone System will search for a match in the 3CX Company phonebook.
 If a match is not found, it will contact the LDAP server.
 If a match is found, it will be automatically added to the 3CX Company Phonebook FOR THE NEXT CALL.

-Configuring ODBC Database Search (PRO)
+Configuring ODBC Database Search (PRO, Windows Only)

 3CX Phone System has an ODBC Search function that allows 3CX Phone System to connect to any data source which can be accessed via an ODBC driver.
 In this way any database driven ERP or CRM can import contact data from the shared database when an incoming call is received.
 See our detailed step-by-step configuration guide on How to Setup Company Directory Synchronization - ODBC Search.